 Although students can make up the assignments upon their return or completed on a planned extended excused absence, the benefit of direct instruction and classroom discussion cannot be replaced.
 For planned extended excused absences, it is the student's/parent's responsibility to check the Academy website for up to date homework assignments.
+A planned extended excused absence is an absence that is longer than two days in duration and the teacher must be notified a week in advance.
 The student's assignments from a planned extended excused absence will be due two school days after the first school day back in attendance.